-If a student has an absence on an exam day, an opportunity will be given to make up the exam.
+If a student is absent on an exam day, an opportunity will be given to make up for the exam.
 A missed exam must be made up on the next day with an alternate exam given.
-Full-earned credit will be granted.
-If exam is not made up on the next day, the score will be recorded as a zero (0), unless prior arrangements are made with the instructor and/or Director.
+Full earned credit will be granted.
+If the exam is not made up on the next day, the score will be recorded as a zero (0), unless prior arrangements are made with the instructor and/or Executive Director.
 Only one missed exam for full credit will be allowed for the entire program.